VoronDesign/VoronUsers/printer_mods/Le0n/OV5648_Camera_Mount/README.md

 *How it all comes together* - Here are how the different parts come together.
 ![Assembly](Images/OV5648_mount.gif)

 *This is where it goes* - The camera mounts in this little pocket between the rear vertical and the A motor.
-Unobtrusive with a low viewing angle.
+Unobtrusive with a low-to-bed viewing angle.
 On my 300mm Trident, I can see the full Z-Tilt-Adjust.
 ![Location of install](Images/1_location.png)

 *The spacer* - This spacer provides clearance to match the A motor's printed parts.